-When asked which three directors most influenced him as a filmmaker, a young Paul Thomas Anderson (Boogie Nights, There Will Be Blood) replied: "Jonathan Demme, Jonathan Demme, and Jonathan Demme."
-Demme, who died yesterday at 73 from esophageal cancer, will be missed.
-He was one of the last great iconoclast authors of American cinema—a genre-bending filmmaker who could turn a road-trip rom-com into a film about escaping neoliberal capitalism (Something Wild), spin Neil Young concert documentaries into decade-spanning portraits of an artist's evolution, and transform a wedding farce starring Anne Hathaway into a deep study of addiction and guilt (Rachel Getting Married).
+When asked which three directors most influenced him as a filmmaker, a young Paul Thomas Anderson (Boogie Nights, There Will Be Blood) replied: "Jonathan Demme, Jonathan Demme, Jonathan Demme."
+Demme, who died yesterday at 73 from oesophageal cancer, will be missed.
+He was one of the last great iconoclast auteurs of American cinema; a genre bending cineaste who could turn a road-trip rom-com into a film about escaping neoliberal capitalism (Something Wild), spin Neil Young concert documentaries into decade spanning portraits of an artist's evolution, and transform a wedding farce into a deep study of addiction and guilt starring Anne Hathaway (Rachel Getting Married).

-In 2017, it is hard not to see the woman-killing, basement-dwelling, skin-stitching Buffalo Bill as a cartoonish projection of modern misogyny, something that Demme presciently ties to white nationalism.
-Bill's home is replete with neo-Nazi iconography, and one poster echoes alt-right Twitter memes, reading: "America: Open Your Eyes!"
+In 2017, it is hard not to see the woman-killing, basement-dwelling, skin-stitching Buffalo Bill as a cartoonish projection of modern misogyny, something which Demme presciently ties to white nationalism.
+Bill's home is replete with Neo Nazi iconography, and one poster echoes alt-right twitter memes, reading: "America: Open Your Eyes!."